JakobEngel/dso_ros/README.md

 For more information see [https://vision.in.tum.de/dso](https://vision.in.tum.de/dso)

+This is meant as simple, minimal example of how to integrate DSO from a different project, and run it on real-time input data.
+It does not provide a full ROS interface (no reconfigure / pointcloud output / pose output).
+To access computed information in real-time, I recommend to implement your own Output3DWrapper; see the DSO code.

 ### Related Papers

 * **Direct Sparse Odometry**, *J. Engel, V. Koltun, D. Cremers*, In arXiv:1607.02565, 2016